Ten unconventional things that helped our family this year

 People would say, “Why don’t you just take them out for a bike ride?”
 “Go to the beach?”

-I had a WhatsApp group with a few neighbours, and if I was really stuck, I would message and sometimes they could come over and circuit break.
-But it wasn’t enough.
+I had a WhatsApp group with a few neighbours and if I was really stuck, I would message and sometimes they could come over and circuit break.
+It helped, but it wasn’t enough.

 When your training isn’t enough